yashodhan1202/MechaCar_Statistical_Analysis/README.md

 - Lot 3
   A review of the results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just     low enough (0.0417) for us to reject the null hypothesis.
 This lot may be need to be discarded, or at least more closely evaluated.

+## Study Design: MechaCar vs Competition
+There are many factors that consumers take into consideration when evaluating a car to purchase.
+However, in a world where ridesharing is becoming more ubiquitous and it's easy and cheap to get around in other people's vehicles, customers looking to purchase a car are looking for more than just a conveyance.
+They will be looking to buy a car that is an economical means to regularly transport themselves and their items on a reliable, regular basis.

+To narrow down our test, we should evaluate MechaCar's ratio of carrying capacity to fuel economy, in comparison to various competitors' vehicles.H0: MechaCar prototypes' average carrying capacity is similar to competitor's vehicles in the same vehicle class Ha: MechaCar prototypes' average carrying capacity is statistically above or below that of competitor vehicles.The best statistical test for this would be two-sample t-tests.We would need to gather cubic space data from the carrying compartments of all MechaCar prototypes, as well as from all major competitor vehicles.